tigoe/hue-control/README.md

 ## Connecting To Your Hub

 Your app will need to be identified to your hub using a unique username.
-[This example page](client-example-js/) will simplify that, if you know your hub's IP address.
-Just go to this page and follow the directions.
+[This example page](https://github.com/tigoe/hue-control/client-example-js/) will simplify that, if you know your hub's IP address.
+You can't run this page from a remote server; you'll need to run it on your local machine, or open the index.html file in a browser from your file system.

 To understand how this works refer to the developer site's [Getting Started instructions](http://www.developers.meethue.com/documentation/getting-started).